fiddlesleet/World-Book-Challenge/july_book_recommendations.md

 47. Czech Republic
     * To the Castle and Back by Vaclav Havel, a playwright by trade who became the first president of Czechoslovakia after communism.
 48. Denmark
+    * The Year of Living Danishly by Helen Russell, from a British author on her experience living in rural Jutland
 49. Estonia
 50. Finland
     * The Nordic Theory of Everything: In Search of a Better Life by Anu Partanen (3 votes)